kickaha2019/articles/Diary/2017/Kent/getting_there/index.md

+---
+title: 1:Getting there
+date: March 17th 2017
+images:
+- path: P1000485.JPG
+  tag: The cats new holiday home
+- path: P1000486.JPG
+  tag: Tabitha reluctant to leave the carrier
+- path: P1000487.JPG
+  tag: The rooms in the cat hotel
+---
 ![The cats new holiday home](P1000485.JPG)
 Tabitha and Amelia were delivered safely to their new cattery in Hardwick, the [Angelite Cats Hotel](https://www.angelitecatshotel.co.uk/)!
 No pond but bird feeders